Skip to main content

 • October 13, 2017

 Previously, DOD practice had been to certify service members' service requirements for the purposes of USCIS Form N-426 following enlistment and after "as little a few days in boot camp."
 Past policy allowed service members to naturalize more quickly.
-In addition, LPRs used to be able to ship to initial miltiary training as long as they had initiated their background security check.
+In addition, lawful permanent residents used to be able to ship to initial miltiary training as long as they had initiated their background security check.
 Now that check must be completed before they start training.

 DOD News Article: DoD Announces Policies Affecting Foreign Nationals Entering Military